 7.2.
 Confidentiality - data treatment

-For the data on vital events, marriages and divorces of cells with less than 3 persons is not allowed.
+For the data on vital events, marriages and divorces dissemination of cells with less than 3 persons is not allowed.

 Population data by country of birth were calculated with a specific estimation method using the distribution of countries of birth by citizenship, age groups and sex from census 2022.
 The census data used to calculate the distribution were treated for confidentialtiy with the cell-key method.